urbanonymous/api_demo_v3/README.md

 The tickers are updated once those are activated (run button) up to 2 times per second.

 The data is updated using websockets, from the website to the internal API.
 Only tickers and orders are updated for not.
-The balances are only updated on refresh.
+The balances are only updated on a refresh.

-The internal API is connected to Binance by websocket to get realtime price information.
+The internal API is connected to Binance by websocket to get real-time price information.
 It subscribes to some market symbols and then ingests the newest price to an internal liquidity engine.

 This liquidity engine basically checks if there are orders in place for a given symbol, if not, it creates a buy and sell order in the testnet of Binance.

-It also checks the trading pair price, and compares it to the orders places, to cancel and create new orders if necessary.
+It also checks the trading pair price, and compares it to the orders placed, to cancel and create new orders if necessary.

 All the pending orders for the trading pairs are cancelled/cleaned once the api is stopped and also on startup.